Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Introduction

-The idea that high-contrast media can result in the appearance of non-standard constitutive laws and give rise to composite media with complex wave phenomena near micro-resonances has prompted a recent energetic pursuit of non-standard constitutive laws in the contexts of elasticity (e.g. \cite{LiChSh}) and electromagnetism (e.g. \cite{KoSh,ChCo2}) with applications in areas such as cloaking (e.g. \cite{MiBrWi,MiWi}).
-It was shown in the work of V. Smyshlyaev \cite{SmMoM}, building on related ideas in \cite{ChSmZh}, that by increasing the elastic anisotropy of composite media and by considering ``inter-connected" inclusions then the two-scale homogenised limit contain not only the temporal non-locality given by the Zhikov $\beta$ function but also exhibit spatial non-locality.
+The idea that high-contrast media can result in the appearance of non-standard constitutive laws and give rise to composite media with complex wave phenomena near micro-resonances has prompted a recent energetic pursuit of such laws in the contexts of elasticity (e.g. \cite{LiChSh}) and electromagnetism (e.g. \cite{KoSh,ChCo2}).
+Applications can be found in areas such as cloaking (e.g. \cite{MiBrWi,MiWi}).
+It was shown in the work of V. P. Smyshlyaev \cite{SmMoM}, building on related ideas in \cite{ChSmZh}, that the two-scale homogenised limit of various anisotropic elastic media contain not only the temporal non-locality (as described by the Zhikov $\beta$ function) but also exhibit spatial non-locality.
 The presence of which leads to the phenomena of `directional' localisation: the number of admissible propagating wave modes depends not only on the frequency but on the direction of propagation.
-These works have very recently been complemented with a systematic study containing rigorous asymptotic and spectral analysis of general mathematical constructions containing `high-contrasts' \cite{IVKVPS}.
+Such a feature is important for cloaking applications.
+These motivating works have led to recent systematic study containing rigorous asymptotic and spectral analysis of general mathematical constructions containing `high-contrasts' \cite{IVKVPS}.
 Analysis based on the work \cite{IVKVPS} has led to the demonstration that the two-scale convergence is insufficient to fully study the spectrum of general high-contrast problems, see \cite[Chapter 5]{Cothesis},\cite{ChCo1dhc}.
-The reason for this inconsistency is due to the presence of quasi-periodic microscopic oscillations that, while are asymptotically negligible due to geometric considerations in previously studied double porosity models, persist at leading-order in general high-contrast media.
+The reason for this inconsistency is due to the presence of quasi-periodic micro-oscillations that persist at leading-order in general high-contrast media.